 I love the subtle depth that the spray painted angle iron gives this industrial-feeling piece.

 Dark walnut wood stain (plus two coats of clear polyurethane) is one of my favorite finishes, because it turns even inexpensive white pine boards into something luxe and rich-looking.
 Such a beautiful aesthetic.

 Of course, you can opt for no casters on your unit and create an industrial cart that’s still gorgeous and functional.
 However, the casters really make this unit more versatile – it can be a craft supply cart, a beverage cart, a dessert cart, a blanket cart…whatever you need, this cart can carry those things inside or out, wherever you need them.
 I recommend casters wholeheartedly (as long as they have a braking option).

-You can also increase the depth of your industrial rolling cart by opting for shelf pieces wider than 1×8.
+You can also increase the depth of your industrial wood rolling kitchen cart by opting for shelf pieces wider than 1×8.
 A 1×10 or even 1×12 will provide more surface area on each of your shelves.
-Just be sure to recalculate the length of your side wall pieces if you opt to change this measurement based upon your space and your needs.
+Just be sure to recalculate the length of your sidewall pieces if you opt to change this measurement based upon your space and your needs.

 This DIY industrial rolling cart looks more impressive than it actually is to build.
 Shh.
 Don’t tell.

 We hope you enjoy creating your own industrial rolling cart, but we hope even more that you love it and use it after it’s created.
 Happy DIYing!